farao-community/farao-community.github.io/pages/docs/input-data/crac/json.md

 ![FlowCnec-Threshold](/assets/img/flowcnec.png)

-Thresholds are defined for a given side of the FlowCnec.
-Several "threshold rules" enable to define the side of the FlowCnec on which the threshold applies.
-The side can be defined directly with one of the two first rules, or with business consideration with one of the four last following rules:
-- on left side
-- on right side
+A threshold is defined either on the left or on the right side of the FlowCnec.
-- on regulated side
-- on non-regulated side
-- on high voltage level side
-- on low voltage level side

 > 💡  **NOTE**
 > The side of the threshold is particularly crucial for thresholds:
 > - in ampere or %Imax of **transformers**, as the current on both sides of a transformer are different
 > - in %Imax of **tie-lines**, as the current limits are usually different on both sides of a tie-line.
 > - used in applications which involve **AC load-flow** computation, as the flow in one side of a branch is not equal to the flow on its other side (due to losses)
+>
+> The CracCreationParameters allows the user to [decide which side(s) should be monitored by default](creation-parameters#default-monitored-line-side).

 In the examples of the picture above, all the thresholds are defined in megawatt.
 If the thresholds are defined in ampere, or in %Imax, additional data is required in order to handle the following conversions:
 - if one threshold of the FlowCnec is in ampere or in percentage of Imax, the nominal voltage on both sides of the threshold must be defined
 - if one threshold of the FlowCnec is in percentage of Imax, the Imax of the FlowCnec on the side of the threshold must be defined

-[Utility methods](creation-methods) have been developed in FARAO to ease the management of the Imax and nominal voltage during the creation of FlowCnecs.
+[Utility methods](import#new-formats) have been developed in FARAO to ease the management of the Imax and nominal voltage during the creation of FlowCnecs.

 A FlowCnec has a reliability margin, also known as FRM for Flow Reliability Margin.
 The reliability margin can only be defined in megawatt.
 It is subtracted from the min/max values of the FlowCnec thresholds when the limits of the FlowCnec are computed.

-#### Create a CNEC
+#### Create a FlowCnec
 In FARAO, FlowCnecs can be created by the java API, or written in the json CRAC internal format, as shown below:

 {% capture t4_java %}